-Some capital improvement projects planned for Mount Sunapee have been presented and approved by the New Hampshire Department of Resources and Economic Development in Mount Sunapee's previous Annual Operating Plans, but have not been started yet.
+Some capital improvement projects planned for Mount Sunapee have been presented and approved by the DRED in Mount Sunapee's previous Annual Operating Plans, but have not been started yet.

-Due to financial constraints, planning & permitting approvals, and/or time constraints some previously presented AOP projects will be carried over into this or into future Annual Operating Plans.
+Due to financial constraints, planning and permitting approvals, and/or time constraints some previously presented AOP projects will be carried over into this or into future Annual Operating Plans.